 Yes, it is because you all sleep together in the bilge!
 Just teasing.
 Compared to many boats, Libra is a palace.
-She sleeps 13 at full capacity, but we typically only have 9 or less, including crew, on most trips.
-There are 2 full-size bunks in the secluded aft cabin, four twin-size bunks in the main saloon as well as four twin-size bunks in the forward cabin (the two bottom bunks can also be converted into a queen).
-We can guarantee your own separate bunk with personal USB port and a place to store your bag.
+She sleeps 13 at full capacity, but we typically only have 8 or less, including crew, on most trips.
+There are 2 full-size bunks in the aft cabin for the crew, four twin-size bunks in the main saloon as well as four twin-size bunks in the forward cabin (the two bottom bunks can also be converted into a queen).
+We can guarantee your own separate bunk with a place to store your bag.
 In certain conditions (lack of wind or rough conditions) we may reconfigure sleeping arrangements to allow crew members who are off-shift to rest in optimal bunks to ensure they get adequate sleep for the voyage.

 What are the duties on board?

-We share all tasks on-board: cleaning, cooking, standing watch and navigating.
-With the typical 9-person crew, this will be a fairly light schedule and will offer you plenty of solitary down-time to read and watch the horizon during your off-shift or you can be as involved at all times in sail trim, passage planning, boat maintenance, etc. as you would like in order to gain more sailing/cruising knowledge from the experience.
+We share all tasks on-board (mostly): standing watch and navigating, keeping our logs up to date, adjusting sails.
+With the typical 8-person crew, this will be a fairly light schedule and will offer you plenty of solitary down-time to read and watch the horizon during your off-shift or you can be as involved at all times in sail trim, passage planning, boat maintenance, etc. as you would like in order to gain more sailing/cruising knowledge from the experience.
 Captain Ryan is happy to share the entirety of the experience (the work and the play) or let you relax during your off time.
 Being a part of the crew is rewarding and insightful.
-If you are aiming to make an offshore passage in order to find out what the cruising experience is like, this is the absolute best way to get that experience with capable crew on-board while you are also embarking on a fun-filled, enlightening adventure to a beautiful destination.
-While physical fitness and agility is always an asset, many of our passengers are 50 years and up and handle the passage just fine.
+If you are aiming to make an offshore passage in order to find out what the cruising experience is like, this is the absolute best way to get that experience with a capable crew on-board while you are also embarking on a fun-filled, enlightening adventure to a beautiful destination.
+While physical fitness and agility are always an asset, many of Libra's clients are 70 years and up and handle the passages just fine.
 The duties on board require moderate physical capabilities.
 The ability to move freely around the boat, up on the deck as well as up and down the companionway stairs is the primary physical requirement.

-Everyone on-board will be assigned a watch schedule and watch partner.
-Assuming division among eight crew members, that would mean 3 hours on watch with a partner, followed by 9 hours off.
-The auto-pilot will be steering the boat the majority of the time but, as time permits, the Captain and crew will allow you to hand-steer and learn the feeling of the wind on the helm and teach you points of sail and sail tactics.
+Everyone on-board will be assigned a watch partner.
+If for some reason you don't feel comfortable at the helm, tell the Captain.
+Assuming division among six guest crew members, that would mean 3 hours on, followed by 6 hours off.
+You can hand-steer and learn the feeling of the wind or just relax and let the autopilot work - passages on Libra are about endurance and you are not here to be exhausted.
 Consider the voyage an adventure with free sailing lessons.
-Holding watch is also a very rewardable expirence, especially at night when the moon lights the chop on the water and the sounds of the water on the hull, dolphins breath and the wind in the sails is amplified.
+Holding watch is a very rewarding experience, especially at night when the moon lights the chop on the water and the sounds of the water on the hull, dolphins breathe and the wind in the sails is amplified.
 For many passengers, night watches are the most memorable moments of the trip.